 In all, what these studies show is that the use of opioids for moderate to severe chronic pain does not add value over and above non-narcotic medications for managing pain.
 They are not more effective and they are associated with greater risks of addiction and death.
 As such, they also cast into doubt the benefit-risk ratio that we have tended to make – the known risks of harm in terms of addiction and death outweigh the known levels of pain reduction that the medications produce.

-Non-pharmacological methods to manage moderate to severe chronic pain are also more effective than opioid management.
+In addition, non-pharmacological methods to manage moderate to severe chronic pain are more effective than opioid management.
 Specifically, chronic pain rehabilitation programs, sometimes also referred to as functional restoration programs, have long been known to provide greater pain relief than opioids (Du, Hu, Dong, et al, 2017).
 Indeed, such programs are so successful that patients taking opioids are able to stop taking them and still have significantly less pain than when they were taking opioids.

 One might explain to patients, such as the person in the above described consultation, that for their condition there are both pharmacological and non-pharmacological ways to manage moderate to severe chronic pain that is more effective than opioids.
 This discussion should come to patients as relieving – there is hope that doesn’t have to come at the risk of harm caused by taking opioids!

 So, why does the insistence on treating pain with opioids continue?
 Why do we maintain the sentiment that pain reduction with opioids is more important than the associated risks of exacerbating an already known addiction and its likelihood of accidental death?